10 Best Things to Do in Byron Bay and Surrounds

 Road trip!

-In all seriousness though, part of the fun of enjoying a vacation in Byron Bay is the road trip to there, no matter from which direction you’re coming.
+Part of the fun of enjoying a holiday in Byron Bay is the road trip to get there, no matter which direction you’re coming from.

-If you’re driving up from Sydney, expect to spend about 8-12 hours in the car, including stops.
+If you’re driving up from Sydney, expect to spend about 10-12 hours in the car, including stops.
 Yes, that is a long time, but we’re big fans of road trips, and the road trip to Byron Bay along the beautiful coast of New South Wales is one of the best.
-It’s a very easy drive too, which simply follows the Pacific Highway from Sydney all the way to Byron Bay.
+It’s a very easy drive, too; simply follow the Pacific Highway from Sydney all the way to Byron Bay.

-A big advantage of taking your own car is that it allows you to do day trips out to some of the above-mentioned things to do, such as Nimbin, Minyon Falls and Point Danger.
+A big advantage of taking your own car is that it allows you to do day trips out to some of the above-mentioned places, such as Nimbin, Minyon Falls, and Point Danger.

 By Air

-Flying is also a very good option, with daily flights from Sydney, Melbourne and Newcastle to the following airports:
+Flying is also a good option, with daily flights from Sydney, Melbourne, and Newcastle to the following airports: